Dewey-Data/deweydatapy/census_shape.md

 state_bg_gdf = cs.read_state_shapefile('BG', '06')
 ```

-You need geocode to spatial join (`sjoin`) the Census TIGER files with Dewey datasets.
+You need geocode to spatial join (`sjoin`) the Census shapefiles with Dewey datasets.
 Many Dewey datasets have `latitude` and `longitude` columns.

 In the following example, I will create a hyphothetical dataset with addresses and geocode them to get latitude and longitude.